#[contract]Expand description

 Initializer’s purpose is to produce the initial state of the contract.

-The following arguments are supported by this method (must be in this order):
+This method type supports the following arguments (must be in this order):

 §#[update]

-Generic method contract that can both update contract’s own state and contents of slots.
+Generic method contract that can both update the contract’s own state and contents of slots.

-The following arguments are supported by this method (must be in this order):
+This method type supports the following arguments (must be in this order):

 §#[view]

-The following arguments are supported by this method (must be in this order):
+This method type supports the following arguments (must be in this order):

 §For trait definition and trait implementation